Sycharth: Location

 Sycharth sits in the valley of the river Cynllaith, a tributary of the Afon Tanat.
-The site of Owain Glyndŵr’s castle lies about a kilometre to the west of the boundary between England and Wales with a belt of woodland on the higher ground to the east known as Parc Sycharth.
-Immediately to the west of the castle is a farm that was the courthouse for the township until the 19th century.
-The site is on minor road close to the B4580, south of Llansilin and to the southwest of Oswestry.
+The site of Owain Glyndŵr’s manor house lies about a kilometre to the west of the boundary between England and Wales with a belt of woodland on the higher ground to the east known as Parc Sycharth.
+Immediately to the west of the site is a farm that was the courthouse for the township until the 19th century.
+The site is on a minor road close to the B4580, south of Llansilin and to the southwest of Oswestry.
 The site is in the guardianship of Cadw and there is a small carpark with information boards.